An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 String

-Function methods on a Queue
+Function dot methods on a Queue

 function dot method